Biography

 Hadiza Kabara: To get back on its feet, it desperately needs intervention as well as reorientation; it isn’t shrinking per se.
 Negative market trends have caused a decline in the production of films.

 I am aware, nevertheless, that people working in the sector are making every effort to prevent it from collapsing completely.
-I think it will soon recover its splendor and things will go back to normal.
+I think it will soon recover its splendor, and things will go back to normal.

 Labaranyau: After being out of two marriages, would you think about getting married again?